simfection/simfection/README.md

 ## Installing from PyPI

 It is recommended that you install `simfection` in a virtual environment.
 A great place to keep your virtual environments is in a `$HOME/.venv/` directory.
+(The `.` prefix makes the directory [hidden](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory).)
 If you do not already have such a directory, (1) navigate to your home directory, (2) create it, and (3) enter into the directory.

 ```shell
 cd $HOME # $HOME may not be a defined variable for you.
 If not, navigate home.